All posts in M.Ed. Program

 End of the Computer Lab is Near

-The simple fact is, the traditional computer lab is nearly extinct.
-There are still districts where computer labs are able to roam free, but the setup no longer connects students to the curriculum.
-If by chance your students still rely on a computer lab, let’s hope your district is laying down plans for a major update, including mobile labs or even a 1:1 program.
-If your school is standing by a traditional computer lab vision, I would love to know why.
+The simple fact is that the traditional computer lab is nearly extinct.
+There are still districts where computer labs can roam free, but the setup no longer connects students to the curriculum.
+If, by chance, your students still rely on a computer lab, let’s hope your district is planning a significant update, including mobile labs or even a 1:1 program.
+If your school stands by a traditional computer lab vision, I would love to know why.

-Learning and creating should be taking place in your classroom, in small spaces, on comfy chairs, on a rug in the library, outside on the grass, in the comfort of the student’s home, on the bus, etc. The model has shifted away from a computer lab.
+Learning and creating should occur in your classroom, in small spaces, on comfy chairs, on a rug in the library, outside on the grass, in the comfort of the student’s home, on the bus, etc. The model has shifted away from a computer lab.
 Read more…